Plants-X-Tech/BabyBelt-Pro-V2-Beta/build_guide.md

 <img src="https://github.com/user-attachments/assets/473fdab5-2522-43b9-8af5-a2f951ea1a42" width="600"/>

-First attach the linear rail of the Y axis to the X gantry as shown below, using 2 (screws) and (nuts).
+First attach the linear rail of the Y axis to the X gantry as shown below, using 4 M2x8mm and 4 M2 Nuts.

 <img src="https://github.com/user-attachments/assets/21deac05-1ee3-4488-a921-4ea1e36e1021" width="600"/>